You-are-techY/techyTodos/README.md

 Your assignment is to add threaded comments (in database as `comments`) to each todo list.
 The comments/notes should display the author, the content and the created date in a readable format.

+When you're done, open up a pull request into this repo.
+Good luck!!

 ### Bonus points
 Bonus points for also adding threaded comments to each task.